Archer strikes out 10, Rays hit 3 HRs in 10-4 win vs Astros

 Houston’s bullpen gave up six runs and seven hits in 4 2/3 innings.

-Rays: Before the game, OF Mikie Mahtook was optioned to Triple-A Durham and RHP Steve Geltz was called up.
+NOTES: Before the game, outfielder Mikie Mahtook was optioned to Triple-A Durham and pitcher Steve Geltz was called up.
 Afterward, Geltz was optioned back to Durham to make room for pitcher Alex Cobb (Tommy John surgery).
 The right-hander was set to meet the team in Boston on Sunday night.
-Cobb hasn't pitched in the majors since Sept.
-28, 2014. .
-LHP Blake Snell (left lower leg bruise) feels good and is expected to make his next start after leaving Saturday's game.
+Cobb hasn’t pitched in the majors since Sept.
+28, 2014. ...
+Pitcher Blake Snell (left lower leg bruise) said he feels good and expects to make his next start after leaving Saturday’s game.

-Astros: RHP Luke Gregerson (left ankle) remained unavailable, but manager A.J.
-Hinch said the team will try to get Gregerson into a game against Oakland this week. ...
-OF Colby Rasmus (cyst in right ear) is scheduled to work out Monday and then it will be determined whether he will be activated or needs a rehab assignment.

 Comments